 Send SMS Messages using an Alphanumeric Sender ID

 To send SMS messages using an Alphanumeric Sender ID, use the desired ID for the From parameter in your API requests.
-For full details, please see our article for Changing the sender ID for sending SMS messages.
+For examples how this looks in code, please see Changing the sender ID for sending SMS messages.